 In a previous blog, we explained how you can use ipushpull to make your data available on different platforms and to different workflows.
-In this blog we'll cover how to roll out a reference data service to chatbots, using ETD’s recently launched chatbot TaDa as an example.
+In this blog we'll cover how to roll out a reference data service to chatbots, using FOW’s recently launched chatbot as an example.
 The process and concepts can be easily extended to other data sets.

 Understanding end-user requirements

 The first step to creating the best chatbot solution is to define how your data is to be used and who needs access to it.
 For example, does the end user need to search across a large data set to match specific criteria or do they need to be alerted when a data value changes?